amazon-connect/amazon-connect-streams/README.md

 Run `npm run release` to generate new release files.
 Full instructions for building locally with npm can be found [below](#build-your-own-with-npm).

-We also support `make` for legacy builds.
+In version 1.x, we also support `make` for legacy builds.
+This option was removed in version 2.x.

 # Important Announcements
-1. December 2021 - 1.7.6 - `connect.onError` now triggers.
+1. Jan 2022 - 2.0.0 - `connect.onError` now triggers.
 Previously, this api did not work at all.
 Please be aware that, if you have application logic within this function, its behavior has changed.
 See its entry in documentation.md for more details.
 1. September 2021 - 1.7.0 comes with changes needed to use Amazon Connect Voice ID, which launched on 9/27/2021.
 For customers who want to use Voice ID, please upgrade Streams to version 1.7.0 or later in the next 1 month, otherwise the Voice ID APIs will stop working by the end of October 2021.
 For more details on the Voice ID APIs, please look at [the Voice ID APIs section](Documentation.md#voice-id-apis).
 1. July 2021 - We released a change to the CCP that lets agent set a next status such as Lunch or Offline while still on a contact, and indicate they don’t want to be routed new contacts while they finish up their remaining work.
 For more details on this feature, see the [Amazon Connect agent training guide](https://docs.aws.amazon.com/connect/latest/adminguide/set-next-status.html) and the feature's [release notes](https://docs.aws.amazon.com/connect/latest/adminguide/amazon-connect-release-notes.html#july21-release-notes).
 If your agents interact directly with Connect’s out-of-the-box CCPV2 UX, they will be able to access this feature by default.
 Otherwise, if your streamsJS application calls `agent.setState()` to switch agent status, you will need to update your code to use this feature:
     *  **Agent.setState()** has been updated so you can pass an optional flag `enqueueNextState: true` to trigger the Next Status behavior.